What Are Benzos?

 Other CNS depressant substances, though they might temporarily resolve some symptoms, would only serve to postpone the eventual onset of the withdrawal symptoms in question, and could introduce additional complications at the point that withdrawal resumes.3

-6. Getting Clean is Possible
+6. Getting Clean Is Possible

 You can!
 Although benzo withdrawal can be uncomfortable at best and painful at worst, many others have successfully done it and gone on to live healthy, sober lives.
+Contact a caring admissions navigator with American Addiction Centers (AAC) for free at to learn more about rehab programs and treatment options.

 American Addiction Centers accepts many insurance plans and can work with you on a manageable payment plan.